lichkitsch/old_campaigns/fae/factions.md

 ## Gang??

-## The Spread
+## The Sprawl
-The Spread is an underground magical marketplace, a neutral territory where all are required to assume their natural forms and fighting is strictly regulated.
+The Sprawl is an underground magical marketplace, a neutral territory where all are required to assume their natural forms and fighting is strictly regulated.

-Sorrel sneaks out to fight in the tournaments that occur in the Spread for fun.
+Sorrel sneaks out to fight in the tournaments that occur in the Sprawl for fun, and has gotten quite good at it.

 ## Paragon City Police Department
 The mostly-human police force of Paragon City, full of corrupt cops looking for any chance they can get to make more money and flaunt their power over others.